GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gato-graphql/docs/recipes/creating-an-api-gateway/en.md

 </div>

-## Analysis of the novel elements in the GraphQL query
+## Analysis of the GraphQL query

+Here is the description of some novel elements in the GraphQL query.

 The endpoint to connect to can be dynamically generated, in this case using `_sprintf`: